About the Centre for Applied Legal Research (CALR)

 Find out more about the CALR

-In this short YouTube video below, CALR Director, Professor Phil Rumney, talks about the Centre members and their research specialisms.
+In this short YouTube video below, CALR former Director, Professor Phil Rumney, talks about the Centre members and their research specialisms.